markymark5127/PETSCIIRobots-C64/README.md

 Due to time constraints, David Murray will NOT be prodiving support.
 He has gladly given permission for me to host this.

 # Blade Runner PETSCIIRobots Mod
-This is an edit version fo David Murray's PETSCIIRobots that is themed around blade runne rthe robots are now "Replicants", and the hero will be Rick Deckard.
+This is an edit version fo David Murray's PETSCIIRobots that is themed around blade runner the robots are now "Replicants", and the hero will be Rick Deckard.
 Many familiar faces will be visited along the way such as Rachael, Roy Batty, and many more.